Dog Anxiety: What Dog Owners Need To Know

 It depends on how the dog reacts, but you might have to teach him to ride in the car starting 10 feet away while the vehicle is parked in the driveway.
 The best thing to do is to start with the backseat.
 The trick is to find the point where your companion is more relaxed and comfortable, then slowly transition to the front.
 Make each process a positive experience by giving your dog a treat or toy to reward them.
 You can even play games to keep them entertained.
 The goal is to make the car ride feel positive and exciting.

-Once the dog is in the car, the first step is to turn the car on and off, but don’t go anywhere, just let your companion associate the sound of the engine with something fun and entertaining.
+Once the dog is in the car, turn the car on and off, but don’t go anywhere.
+Just let your companion associate the sound of the engine with something fun.

-Puppies are more likely than adult dogs to get carsick, but a lot of them grow out of it as they mature.
-For those who don’t, here are some tips to help reduce nausea, vomiting, and stomach upset:
+Puppies are more likely than adult dogs to get carsick, but many of them grow out of it as they mature.
+For those who don’t, here are some tips to help reduce nausea, vomiting, and stomach upsets:

 - Keep the temperature cool.